Education for Professionals

 Continuing Professional Education & Scholarly Lectures

-Check here regularly for information on upcoming programs, or join our e-mail list to receive our monthly E-Newsletter.
+For information on upcoming programs join our e-mail list to receive our monthly E-Newsletter, or check here periodically.

 Certificate in Elder Care Coordination

-For members of the Life Care Planning Law Firms Association:
+For members of the Life Care Planning Law Firms Association (LCPLFA)

 SCOSA, in collaboration with the Life Care Planning Law Firms Association (LCPLFA) will again present our innovative online/distance learning program for Elder Care Coordinators (ECCs) who work at member firms.
-The course provides the tools and support needed to promote best practice for ECCs.
+The course, which has trained 168 employees from 31 U.S. states since 2012, provides the tools and support needed to promote best practice for ECCs.

 Director, Stockton Center on Successful Aging